 A wealth of experience

 Caroline Buckingham established her independent architectural firm, Caroline Buckingham Architects, in 2013, following a stellar career at a multinational architectural practice.
-Caroline has over twenty-five years experience working as an architect; she was a Director and the Head of Educational Design at HLM; was Non-Executive Director at Llewelyn Davies; and is currently the Vice President of Practice and Profession at RIBA.
+Caroline has over twenty-five years experience working as an architect; she was a Director and the Head of Educational Design at HLM; was Non-Executive Director at Llewelyn Davies; and is the past Vice President of Practice and Profession at RIBA.
 Whilst at HLM, Caroline won numerous awards for her work.
 Caroline Buckingham Architects has completed many bespoke commissions in both the public and private sectors.

 With her extensive experience in the public sector – particularly in education – Caroline is widely regarded as an expert in this field.